 - GondwanaLink - one of the largest and most ambitious conservation projects in Australia’s history designed to protect and restore land across and adjoining the nation’s only global renowned biodiversity hotspot, the completed link will be an arc of bushland stretching for 1000 kilometres, from the wet forests in the State’s far southwest to the edge of the Nullarbor plain.

-- Great Western Woodlands - nearly 40 million acres (15 million hectares) of native vegetation blanketing one percent of Australia in Western Australia and supporting some of the world’s most unique and vulnerable ecosystems.
+- Great Western Woodlands - nearly 15 million ha of native vegetation blanketing one percent of Australia in Western Australia and supporting some of the world’s most unique and vulnerable ecosystems.

 The Greens (WA) spokesperson for forests is Diane Evers MLC